 While TOEFL exam requirements are not required to register, all classes and workshops are conducted in English.
 Proficient English speaking and writing skills are required to fully participate within lectures, assignments and during class critiques.
 To avoid language being a barrier to anyone's experience, we ask that all participants be very fluent in English.

 The School of Visual Arts has several reasonably priced and comfortable housing options for visiting students coming to work, live and experience New York City this summer.
 SVA offers MFA Interaction Design Summer Program students a limited offering of single or shared rooms in our Ludlow Residence.
-Housing is available for the duration of the program from June 8- July 3 at a flat rate of $1,500 USD.
+Housing is available for the duration of the program.
 For details and further assistance visit Summer Housing for Special Programs.